scbrickley/fizzbuzz-task-scheduler/README.md

 It also exposes a few other endpoints that are only intended to be used by workers.
 These allow workers to:

 - Check the timestamp of the next task to be executed
-- Pull a task off the queue
+- Pull a task off the queue by its ID
 - Mark a task as completed

 ### Creating new tasks